 Bed bugs cannot cause diseases, while tick can cause many serious diseases.

 Found one-bed bug can’t find more?

 It’s a simple fact that a female bed bug lay hundreds of eggs in cracks, crevices, and other hiding areas.
-Bed bugs hide in the day time and come out in the night to feed human blood.
+Bed bugs hide in the daytime and come out at night to feed human blood.